UQ-UQx/uqx_ansible/README.md

  - Login to the Nectar Dashboard (https://dashboard.rc.nectar.org.au)
  - Choose the correct [PROJECT_NAME]
  - Create a keypair in "Access and Security" and note the [KEY_NAME]
+ - Download the key-pair and add it to your ~/.ssh/
  - Go to "Settings" (top right)
  - Click "Reset Password"
  - Copy down the new [GENERATED_PASSWORD]